The Kremlin Letter: Production

-This entrance gate of the Hispanic Society of America in New York was used for a location shot (Rone and B.A. walking into the Tillenger Foundation) and in this 2008 photograph, still looks much like it did in the film almost forty years earlier.
+This entrance gate of the Hispanic Society of America in New York was used for a location shot (Rone and B.A. walking into the Tillenger Foundation).

-The film shows its characters speaking Russian without the use of English subtitles by either having the characters speaking Russian while supplying simultaneous voiced-over English translation or else beginning such scenes in Russian and then segueing into English.
+The screenplay by Huston and Gladys Hill was based on the 1966 novel by Noel Behn, who had worked for the United States Army's Counterintelligence Corps.

 The film was planned to be shot over 17 weeks, with 13 weeks at Dino De Laurentiis' studio in Rome, Italy; 2 weeks in Helsinki and one week in both Mexico and New York City.
-As the producers were not able to film in Moscow, many of the scenes set in Moscow were filmed in the Finnish capital city of Helsinki which features neoclassical buildings similar to those in Leningrad.
+Though Huston had wanted to film on-location in Moscow, Cold War politics discouraged him from seeking filming permits, which also scuttled plans to film in communist Romania.
+Instead, many of the scenes set in Moscow were filmed in the Finnish capital city of Helsinki which featured similar neoclassical architecture.
 Filming locations in New York included the Hispanic Society of America, Central Park Zoo and Greenwich Village.
 Mostly aerial stock footage from the summer of 1969 showing Los Angeles, San Francisco, Chicago and New York City is also seen in the film.

+The film shows its characters speaking Russian without the use of English subtitles by either having the characters speaking Russian while supplying simultaneous voiced-over English translation or else beginning such scenes in Russian and then segueing into English.